Using the design enabling service

-Development proposals referred to the panel will generally meet the following criteria:
+Development proposals referred to the Design Enabling Panel (DEP) will generally meet the below criteria.

-- Proposals which may affect important views to Listed Buildings, Conservation Areas, Scheduled Ancient Monuments and the Cambridge Green Belt, etc.
+- proposals which may affect important views to Listed Buildings, Conservation Areas, Scheduled Ancient Monuments and the Cambridge Green Belt

-- Proposals that are sited in such a way that may give rise to exceptional effect on their locality: A relatively modest proposal can be of strategic importance if it is situated at an important street junction, in a square, in a Conservation Area or in exposed locations.
+- proposals that are sited in such a way that may give rise to exceptional effect on their locality.
+For example: a relatively modest proposal can be of strategic importance if it is situated at an important street junction, in a square, in a Conservation Area or in exposed locations.

-Our DEP will not review schemes that have been presented to other design review panels like the Shape East Design Review Panel and the Cambridgeshire Quality Panel.
+Our Design Enabling Panel will not review schemes that have been presented to other design review panels like the Shape East Design Review Panel and the Cambridgeshire Quality Panel.

-Our DEP can appraise schemes that fall outside the referral criteria at the discretion of the Director of Planning and New Communities.
+Our Design Enabling Panel can appraise schemes that fall outside the referral criteria at the discretion of the Shared Director of Planning and Economic Development.

 Was this web page helpful?